oj713/Freecell-Solitaire/README.md

 # Freecell Solitaire

-This is an implementation of the game freecell solitaire.
-It is text-based, and displays/receives commands from the console.
+This is a text-based implementation of the game Freecell Solitaire.

 # How to Play: #
 The main() method that runs the game is contained in the src/cs3500/freecell/controller/Freecell.java file.